DarkIlluminatus/-OMARG-AIR-AID/README.md

 ## Contact

-For any questions or concerns, please [create a new issue](link-to-create-new-issue) and we'll get back to you as soon as possible.
+For any questions or concerns, please [create a new issue](link-to-create-new-issue) and we'll get back to you as soon as possible. or visit our Discord: https://discord.gg/8HSuffmYkN (limited amount of invites on this, will refresh this link as needed)

 Happy exploring!